arunrai3/AutomateInvesting/README.md

 # AutomateInvesting
-dollar cost averaging bot that runs on the cloud
+dollar cost averaging bot that runs on the cloud or on local machine